 Do you consider using modern technology to conquer the problem of data duplication?Let us know!

 Langate custom healthcare software development company, worked with one of the clients on the problem of duplicate medical records.
 The client

 helps numerous healthcare facilities around the US to perform better.
 They addressed the problem of duplicates, overlays, and typos on medical records to us, and we found a custom solution for them.

 Langate focused on a better matching system and data normalization.
 From this point on, all the typos are reported immediately to the responsible party, and data is analyzed automatically for better matching.

 The significant decrease in the amount of time needed to manually maintain patients records was one of the main achievements of this project.
 Moreover, Langate usefully delivered the healthcare app development services, and no additional training for the employees was required.
 So now hospitals personal can focus on what really matters, and the technology takes care of everything else.

 Duplicate records and overlays are a huge problem in healthcare.
 Human mistakes, ununified forms, and lack of change of information are the main factors that cause duplicates.

-Sadly enough, most hospitals ignore the data duplicity issue but it has a huge impact on patients, employees, finances, and the overall workflow of the hospital.
-If we do not try to prevent duplication and overlaying, we will be stuck in the vicious cycle forever.
+Sadly enough, most hospitals ignore the data duplicity issue, but it has a huge impact on patients, employees, finances, and the overall workflow of the medical center.
+If we do not try to prevent duplication and overlaying, we will be stuck in a vicious cycle forever.

-You have different ways to prevent duplicate medical records: you can teach your personnel how to prevent new duplicates and overlayers, you can use biometric technology that saves time and lives, or develop a custom record matching system with Langate.
+You have different ways to prevent duplicate medical records: you can teach your personnel how to prevent new duplicates and overlayers, you can use biometric technology that saves time and lives, or you can develop a custom record-matching system with Langate.
 Book a free consultation with our team to discuss your case in more detail and find the best suitable solution for you!
 Fixing the duplicate records issue is easier than you think!